Researching Monuments, Memorials and Museums in Washington, D.C.

 Boy Scout Monument

-C & O Canal Georgetown Visitors Center (closed)
+C & O Canal Georgetown Visitors Center (closed for renovation)

 Columbus Fountain/Union Station